yzhao062/combo/docs/api_cc.rst

 * :func:`combo.models.base.BaseAggregator.fit`: Fit estimator. y is optional for unsupervised methods.
 * :func:`combo.models.base.BaseAggregator.predict`: Predict on a particular sample once the estimator is fitted.
 * :func:`combo.models.base.BaseAggregator.predict_proba`: Predict the probability of a sample belonging to each class once the estimator is fitted.
+* :func:`combo.models.base.BaseAggregator.fit_predict`: Fit estimator and predict on X. y is optional for unsupervised methods.

 Helpful functions: